Good to know

 Parmigiano Reggiano is rich in calcium

-The high percentage of calcium (1.160 mg per 100 grams) make it a suitable food for growing children, the elderly and everyone in general.
+The high percentage of calcium (1.160 mg per 100 grams) makes it a suitable food for children in developmental age, for the elderly and in general for everyone.

 Below is the table with the recommended levels by age group: